prathgan/COASTL/README.md

 ## Installation
 ### Prerequisites
-For all prerequisites, if not already installed, a `pip install` should suffice
+For all prerequisites, if not already installed, a `pip install` should suffice:
 - `sympy`
 - `numpy`
 - `re`